Northern right whale dolphin: Behavior

 Although northern right whale dolphins rarely approach boats, they sometimes engage in bow-riding behaviour.
 Furthermore, they are occasionally spotted doing acrobatics, such as breaching, belly-flopping, side slapping, and lobtailing.

 Unlike most delphinidae, L. borealis vocalise without the use of whistles.
-Visual and audio surveys have confirmed that vocalisation primarily consists of clicks and burst pulses.
+Visual and audio surveys have confirmed that vocalisation primarily consists of clicks and burst–pulses.
 L. borealis have repetitive burst-pattern pulses that can be categorised and associated to different subgroups of L. borealis.
 These vocalisations may be used in the communication between individuals, in a similar way to signature whistles in other delphinid species.
 The evolutionary loss of whistling in L. borealis may have resulted from a number of factors, such as predator avoidance, school size or school species composition.

 Taxonomy

 The species Lissodelphis borealis was first described by Titian Peale in 1848.
 The genus Lissodelphis is placed within the Delphinidae, the oceanic dolphin family of cetaceans.
 The epithet of the genus was derived from Greek lisso, smooth, and delphis; the specific epithet, borealis, indicates the northern distribution.
-Together with the second species of Lissodelphis, Lissodelphis peronii, they are called right whale dolphins because similar to the right whales (Eubalaena) these dolphins also lack a dorsal fin.
+Together with the second species of Lissodelphis, Lissodelphis peronii, they are called right whale dolphins because similarly to the right whales (Eubalaena) these dolphins also lack a dorsal fin.

 Based on the analysis of complete cytochrome b sequences, LeDuc et al. (1999) suggested placing the northern right whale dolphins (together with Lagenorhynchus spp. and Cephalorhynchus spp.) into the subfamily Lissodelphinae.
 However, the evolutionary relationships of Delphinidae, especially within and among the Lissodelphinae, have not been resolved unambiguously, yet.
-This is because the family Delphinidae contains a high number of different species, which radiate fairly rapidly.
+This is because the family Delphinidae contains a high number of different species, which radiated fairly rapidly.

 Genetically, no statistically significant differences have been found between northern right whale dolphins from the US coast and other regions within the North Pacific.

 Population status

 It is estimated that a total of around 68,000 northern right whale dolphins inhabit the Pacific Ocean.
-Of those, around 26,000 (the geometric mean of their abundance estimates in US waters from 2008-2014) are placed into the California/ Oregon/ Washington stock for management purposes.
+Of those, around 26,000 (the geometric mean of their abundance estimates in US waters during 2008–2014) are placed into the California/ Oregon/ Washington stock for management purposes.
 Their minimum population estimate is around 18,600.
 Their abundances and distributions along the US coast do not only vary seasonally but also interanually, making the identification of population trends difficult.